+Related references

 Projector Light Status

+Where to Get Help

 The lights on the projector indicate the projector status and let you know when a problem occurs.
 Check the status and color of the lights and look for a solution in the table here.